 The following table sets forth the costs and expenses, other than underwriting discounts and commissions and the underwriters' non-accountable expense allowance, payable by us in connection with the sale of ordinary shares in this offering.
-The selling shareholders are not responsible for payment of any costs and expenses other than underwriting discounts and commissions.
+If the over-allotment option is exercised, the selling shareholders will reimburse IncrediMail for their pro rata portion of the selling expenses in accordance with certain state securities law requirements in addition to paying their applicable underwriting discounts and commissions.
 All amounts are estimates except the SEC registration fee and the NASD fee.